Numerical approximation of the first $p$-Laplace eigenpair: Computational results

-Table~\ref{tab:disc_self} reports self-convergence results for both eigenfunctions and eigenvalues on successively refined meshes.
-Additionally, Table~\ref{tab:disc_self} includes the eigenvalue approximations $\lampApprox$.
+Table~\ref{tab:2_disc_self} reports self-convergence results for both eigenfunctions and eigenvalues on successively refined meshes.
+Additionally, Table~\ref{tab:2_disc_self} includes the eigenvalue approximations $\lampApprox$.
 Results are shown for a few select $p$ values of $3, 10, 50,$ and $100$ to highlight the behavior for small, moderate, and large $p$.
 For small $p$, the eigenfunction numerically converges solidly above first order, while the eigenvalue exhibits approximately second-order convergence.
 As $p$ increases, the eigenfunction develops nonsmoothness near the origin, resulting in irregular convergence on coarse meshes.
 The rate gradually stabilizes above first order once the mesh is sufficiently refined.
 Similarly, the eigenvalue convergence rate decreases somewhat from second order for large $p$, reflecting the increased nonsmoothness in the corresponding eigenfunctions.
 This is consistent with our $1$D convergence test against the known analytical solution.
-Our computations show good agreement with the results reported by Horák \cite{Horak2011} on the unit disk when using a comparable number of degrees of freedom, noting that Horák provides data only up to $p=10$, so the comparison is limited to that range.
+Our computations show good agreement with the results reported by Horák~\cite{Horak2011} on the unit disk when using a comparable number of degrees of freedom, noting that Horák provides data only up to $p=10$, so the comparison is limited to that range.
+Note that results on different disk sizes will yield different eigenvalues according to the scaling relation~\eqref{eqn:scaling}.

-Figure~\ref{fig:rescale_alph} highlights the importance of our domain scaling technique.
+Figure~\ref{fig:7_rescale_alph} highlights the importance of our domain scaling technique.
 The log-log plot shows how the first eigenvalue $\lampApprox = R_p(\upApprox; \alpha \Omega_h)$ varies with the scaling factor $\alpha$.
 For intermediate to large $p$ ($40 \leq p \leq 100$), the inset emphasizes the differences between scalings $\alpha = 0.9, 1, 1.1$.
 At the (seemingly innocent) extreme, $\alpha = 0.5$ (corresponding to a disk of radius $0.5$), eigenvalues exceed $10^{30}$ posing a numerical problem.
 Conversely, $\alpha = 2$ (corresponding to a disk of radius $2$) yields eigenvalues that are excessively small (around $10^{-20}$) for large $p$; such values are below machine epsilon, posing a numerical issue.
 These observations illustrate that without proper scaling, even slight deviations from optimally scaled domains can lead to numerical blowup or underflow difficulties.

-\subsubsection{Square $\Omega = \{ (x, y) \in \mathbb{R}^2 : |x|+|y| < c $\}}
+\subsubsection{Square $\Omega = \{ (x, y) \in \mathbb{R}^2 : |x|+|y| < c \}$}